-Medical Assessment
+5. Medical Assessment

-You will be required to take part in a medical assessment, carried out by a trained healthcare technician, to check that you are safely able to take part in the fitness test.
+You will be required to take part in a medical assessment, carried out by a trained nurse, to check that you are safely able to take part in the fitness test during the ARC.
 The assessment will involve an eye test and basic health screening (including blood pressure check).

-Fitness Test
+6. Fitness Test